andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 The ambition of the chapter is to give you insight into the great complexity that you must be able to handle when working with sustainability.
 The concepts span many different scientific disciplines, including biology, geology, physics, chemistry, law, economics and social sciences.
 When working with sustainability, these different areas are intertwined, which requires a holistic approach from those of us working with the digital aspects of sustainability.

-## Why is sustainability imortant right now?
+## Why is sustainability important right now?

 ### The age of the Anthropocene
 The Anthropocene is the name given to the epoch from the 20th century onwards, where human activities are now affecting life on Earth to such an extent that it is causing both local and global changes in the state of the Earth.
 The human emission of greenhouse gases is a case in point.
 The consequences are enormous for soil, plant and animal life, and thus also human life.